vikasrs4u/Ad-Click-Prediction/README.md

 #### Why Naive Bayes is better ?

 A Naive Bayes classifier will converge quicker than discriminative models like logistic regression, so you need less training data.
-Since we have smaller dataset, that is the reason we have got higher accuracy for Naive Bayes.
+Since we have smaller dataset, we have got higher accuracy for Naive Bayes.

 ### Conclusion